Yash03032002/ENCRYPTIX/README.md

+Task 1: Serverless Web Application

-Task 1: Build a serverless web app on cloud using service like Lambda, API Gateway, and DynamoDB for dynamic functionality.
+Build a serverless web app on cloud using service like Lambda, API Gateway, and DynamoDB for dynamic functionality.
 Use AWS Amplify or SAM for deployment automation.